-DevOps is the process of incorporating the culture and set of practices to achieve faster delivery, quicker automation, agility, improve security and serve better.
+Agile vs DevOps is the process of incorporating the culture and set of practices to achieve faster delivery, quicker automation, agility, improve security, and service better.
 It collaborates a smooth flow between the IT operations team and the development team to deploy code quicker, automate the test and deliver results which is a continuous process.

 DevOps is more of a culture.
 Through DevOps there is scope for continuous improvement, handling the issues when the software development team and operations team are in isolation.
 DevOps improves efficiency, uniting agility, and helps to boost productivity to help deliver faster both for the business and the end-users.

-Organizations are embracing the change to incorporate DevOps as a part of their work culture to improve collaboration, streamline and improve efficiency by simplifying their work.
-DevOps works on a cross functioning method which ensures that it delivers in the quickest frame of time, enhances flexibility and security.
+Organizations are embracing the change to incorporate DevOps as a part of their work culture to improve collaboration, streamline, and improve efficiency by simplifying their work.
+DevOps works on a cross-functioning method that ensures that it delivers in the quickest frame of time, enhances flexibility and security.

 The development and the Operations team interact on a regular basis to monitor the progress that caters to the customer and business needs.
 DevOps uses tools such as Application Performance Monitoring tools to proactively know if there are any chances of a project to fail.

-AGILE methodology practices simultaneous iterations of testing and development activities of an SDLC.
+Agile methodology practices simultaneous iterations of testing and development activities of an SDLC.

 The Agile SDLC focuses on its core values such as: